 The Denver Regional Council of Governments ("DRCOG") adheres to Title VI of the Civil Rights Act of 1964, a nondiscrimination law which provides that no person shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
 Further, DRCOG adheres to other federal nondiscrimination statutes that afford legal protection; specifically: Section 162(a) of the Federal-Aid Highway Act of 1973 (23 USC 324) (gender); Age Discrimination Act of 1975 (age); and Section 504 of the Rehabilitation Act of 1973/Americans with Disabilities Act of 1990 (disability).
 DRCOG is committed to ensuring that no person or persons shall, on any statutorily prescribed basis, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any program or activity administered by DRCOG.

-DRCOG promotes full accommodation and access to its meetings by publishing the following statement on its meeting agendas: “Attendees can request additional aids or services, such as interpretation or assistive listening devices, by calling 303-480-6701 or emailing [meeting organizer email address].
+DRCOG promotes full accommodation and access to its meetings by publishing the following statement on its meeting agendas: “Attendees can request additional aids or services, such as interpretation or assistive listening devices, by calling 303-480-6701 or emailing the organizer of the meeting.
 Please notify DRCOG at least 48 hours in advance so we can coordinate your request.”

 Title VI of the 1964 Civil Rights Act states that "no person in the United States shall, on the grounds of race, color, or national origin, be excluded from participation in, be denied the benefits of, or otherwise be subject to discrimination under any program or activity that is a recipient of federal financial assistance."
 Title VI regulations apply to all organizations (government or not-for-profit) that receive federal funds.